 If you have previously completed business-related courses (e.g. accounting, taxation), biology, chemistry, economics, engineering, mathematics, psychology, physics or statistics courses, you must also provide institutionally prepared course outlines/syllabi, including an overall course description, detailed list of topics covered, a list of all required textbooks, and the number of lecture, tutorial and laboratory hours in order to evaluate previous studies.

 Why do I need to send you institutionally prepared course descriptions?

 We need to be able to determine the academic content of your studies.
 Only by seeing the course descriptions can we do this properly.
-As well, we need course descriptions to determine what transfer credit you're eligible for.
+As well, we need course descriptions to determine what transfer credit for which you're eligible.

 Can I write the course descriptions myself?

 No. They must be institutionally prepared (see description above).